dotbrains/avahiswitch/README.md

 In order to use the [`avahiswitch.service`](avahiswitch.service) you must add a file called `avahi` in the `/boot/` directory (`touch /boot/avahi`).
 This will enable the `avahi-daemon`, which in turn makes the Raspberry Pi discoverable via the name `kali-pi.local`.

-Additionally, you must edit both `/boot/cmdline.txt` and `/boot/config.txt` to enable `enthernet gadget mode`.
+Additionally, you must edit both `/boot/cmdline.txt` and `/boot/config.txt` to enable `ethernet gadget mode`.

 *   `/boot/cmdline.txt`: Add `modules-load=dwc2,g_ether` after `rootwait`
 *   `/boot/config.txt`: Add `dtoverlay=dwc2`